Best Business Storage & Facilities: Your Complete Guide

 Clearly label every box on multiple sides with its contents and perhaps a corresponding inventory number.
 This way, a quick glance is all it takes to find what you’re looking for, keeping your operations efficient and saving you from unnecessary rummaging.

-Regularly Review & Declutter
+Make Time to Regularly Review and Declutter

 It’s easy for a storage unit to become an out-of-sight, out-of-mind dumping ground if you’re not careful.
 To prevent this, schedule regular check-ins.
 This could be quarterly or bi-annually, depending on your business needs.
 During these reviews, take stock of what you’re storing.
 Are there items you no longer need?
 Outdated documents that can be securely shredded?
 Products that aren’t selling?